-Motivated by these ideas, some authors have developed new BWT algorithms that exploit text repetitions to reduce the computational requirements~\cite{kem19str,b2019pr,kemp19op,kemp20res,bou21com}.
-Their approach consists of extracting a set of representative strings from the text, perform calculations on them, and then extrapolate the results to the copies of those strings.
+Some authors~\cite{kem19str,b2019pr,kemp19op,kemp20res,bou21com} have tackled the problem of computing big BWTs by exploiting the repetitiveness of the input.
+Their approach consists of extracting a set of representative strings from the text, performing calculations on them, and then extrapolating the results to the copies of those strings.
 For instance, the methods of Boucher et al.~\cite{b2019pr,bou21com} based on prefix-free parsing (PFP) use Karp--Rabin fingerprints~\cite{ka87ef} to create a dictionary of prefix-free phrases from $T$.
-Then, they create a parse by replacing the phrases in $T$ with metasymbols, and finally construct the BWT using the dictionary and the parse.
-Similarly, Kempa et al.~\cite{kem19str} consider a subset of positions in $T$ that they call a string synchronizing set, from which they compute a partial BWT they then extrapolate to the whole text.
+They then create a parse by replacing the phrases in $T$ with metasymbols, and finally construct the BWT using the dictionary and the parse.
+Similarly, Kempa et al.~\cite{kem19str} consider a subset of positions in $T$ they call a string synchronizing set, from which they compute a partial BWT they then extrapolate to the whole text.

-Although these repetition-aware techniques are promising, some of them are at a theoretical stage~\cite{kem19str, kemp19op, kemp20res}, while the rest~\cite{b2019pr,bou21com} have been empirically tested only under controlled settings, and their results depend on parameters that are not simple to tune.
+Although these repetition-aware techniques are promising, some are at a theoretical stage~\cite{kem19str, kemp19op, kemp20res}, while the rest~\cite{b2019pr,bou21com} have been empirically tested only under controlled settings, and their results depend on parameters that are not simple to tune.
 Thus, it is difficult to assess their performance under real circumstances.